edwardsqrt-1/UI-286-Operating-System/README.md

 # UI-286-Operating-System

-This is a simple operating system for some of the oldest PCs that have long since been abandoned support by modern operating systems such as Linux and in some cases some BSD distributions.
-While it is not intended to be a UNIX-like system, many commands will be more familiar to said systems such as the `ls` and `cd` commands for example.
+This is a simple operating system for some of the oldest PCs with 286 and 8088 processors that have long since been dropped by modern operating systems.
+It is less of a system to replace your workstation and moreso a demonstration of what older computers can still do in the modern day with the right technical knowhow.
+While it is not intended to be a UNIX-like system, many commands will be more familiar to said systems such as the `ls` and `rm` commands for example, though the `creat` command has been modified to be `create` instead.

-## Tenative Installation Steps
+## Installation Steps

-I intend to have a more elegant setup upon closer to completion, however these are the steps to build (tested on Windows 10 with OpenWatcom and NASM):
+I have provided the instructions to create the disk image for UI(286) within the `make.bat` file.
+Windows users that have OpenWatcom and NASM installed and placed in their path may run this file to automatically generate a floppy disk image, HOWEVER make.bat must be supplied one of the three values for `floppy` in the format `.\make.bat <floppy>`:

+- `360` for a 5.25" 360 KB Floppy Disk
+- `1200` for a 5.25" 1.2 MB Floppy Disk
-- Create Disk
+- `1440` for a 3.5" 1.44 MB Floppy Disk
-    - `nasm -f bin boot.asm -o boot.img -dfloppy=<360|1200|1440>`

-- Compile Kernel Sources
-    - `wcc -0 -s -zl -zld -zls .\kernel.c -dfloppy=<360|1200|1440>`
-    - `wcc -0 -s -zl -zld -zls .\disk.c -dfloppy=<360|1200|1440>`
-    - `wcc -0 -s -zl -zld -zls .\file.c`
-    - `wcc -0 -s -zl -zld -zls .\parser.c`
-    - `wcc -0 -s -zl -zld -zls .\speaker.c`
-    - `wcc -0 -s -zl -zld -zls .\string.c`
-    - `wcc -0 -s -zl -zld -zls .\textmode.c`
-    - `wcc -0 -s -zl -zld -zls .\time.c`

-- Link object files together from compiling kernel
-    - `wlink name '.\kernel.bin' output raw offset=0x700 format dos file '*.obj' order clname CODE offset=0x700 clname DATA offset=0x3000`

-- The generated kernel.bin file must then be placed within the floppy disk image boot.img.
-This can be done with a program such as PowerISO, just as long as kernel.bin is the first file ever placed on the disk and that snake.286 is the second (the bootloader will not look past the first entry).
-Files and folders can then be added as necessary.
+The generated `kernel.bin` file must then be the first file placed within the floppy disk image `boot.img`, which can be done with a program such as PowerISO.
+Other files including file and programs may be added as necessary after this is complete.

 ## Commands Implemented